AIO-Develope/AIO-Archive/README.md

 ```

 Now rename ```example.config.json``` to config.json and change the informations to youre desire.
+If you want to use the ```HTTP``` protocol for your download links, set ssl in the config to false.

 ```
 {
     "token": "youre token",
     "prefix": "!",
-    "webserver": "the domain or ip to youre webserver", "archive-path": "./archive"
+    "webserver": "the domain or ip to youre webserver", "ssl": true,
+    "archive-path": "./archive"
 }
 ```